 The Dumbbell Only Workout Plan (PDF Program)

-Training with only dumbbells is enough to get results if it’s done right.
+Training with only dumbbells will get you results if it’s done right.

 When my gym shut down in 2020, I decided to do an inventory of my home gym equipment.